Protecting your Decking in the Slippery Winter Months

 How About Non Slip Decking on Boats?

 Our Teamac Suregrip Deck and Floor Treatment is a ready mixed aggregated deck coating designed for when the surfaces anti slip rating must be at a premium.
 This product is not only exclusive for boats.
-It can also be used on internal and external commercial and residential floors.
+You can also use it on internal and external commercial and residential floors.
 (These may be subject to correct preparation and or priming).

 Please consult the Technical Department at Promain for further advice.
 They can help with your personal application to provide a slip-resistant surface on wood, metal, Power floated flooring, concrete, GRP fibreglass and more!